\\\ Pet Christmas

 Another great tradition along with Christmas trees and decorations given to us by the enterprising Victorians from the 1840s onwards.

-Numerous retailers large and small like to sell hampers – a collection of pet treats or pet toys or a combination or both – in a smart traditional wicker basket or where price constraints are important in branded smart cardboard boxes.
+Numerous retailers large and small like to sell hampers – a collection of pet treats or pet toys or a combination or both – in a smart traditional wicker basket or where price constraints are important, now in branded smart cardboard boxes.

 Pet-Friendly Christmas Candles

-Those candles made with base ingredients such as beeswax, coconut wax, rapeseed wax, sunflower seed wax, vegetable based wax or soy wax tend to better and blended with a selection of essence oils such lavender, peppermint, frankincense, copaiba and petitgrain.
-To get the full list of do’s and don’t read our blog.
+Those candles are made with better base ingredients such as beeswax, coconut wax, rapeseed wax, sunflower seed wax, vegetable based wax, soy wax and other eco waxes, which tend to be blended with a selection of essence oils such lavender, peppermint, frankincense, copaiba and petitgrain.
+To get the full list of do’s and don’t read our essential blog.

 Buying Your Pet-Friendly Wrap and Ribbons